-Professionals in the accounting market see that automation is the new cool kid on the block.
-It’s no surprise because the drawbacks of traditional accounting processes are hard to skip.
+It’s no surprise that professionals in the accounting market see that automation is the new cool kid on the block.
+There are many drawbacks of traditional accounting processes.
+Let’s start with that.

-A report conducted by Tipalti provided some shocking and sadly expected insights.
+A report conducted by Tipalti provided shocking insights.

 Furthermore, inefficient accounting processes cause financial losses, delays in deals, and increase the threat of fraud.
-The same survey also reveals that nearly half (43%) of AP teams spend time on manual and paper-based tasks.
+The same survey also reveals that nearly half (43%) of AP teams spend time on paper-based, repetitive tasks.

 Not impressed by the numbers yet?